tlienart/SimonCoste.github.io/posts/elephant.md

 - If $\alpha-1<0$ then $I_n(\alpha)\sim \Gamma(\alpha)n^{-\alpha}n/(1-\alpha)$
 @@

-Here is a log-plot of the empirical variance of 100 runs of Elephant Randow Walks with various memory parameters $p$ ranging between $0.6$ and $0.9$.
+Here is a log-plot of the empirical variance of 100 runs of Elephant Randow Walks with various memory parameters $p$ ranging between $0.5$ and $0.9$.
 ![](/posts/img/erw_variance.png)
 The white line marks the transition at $p=3/4$, between a diffusive behaviour and a super-diffusive behaviour.
+The red line represents the Simple Random Walk with a variance of $n$.

 ## Proof of \eqref{explicit}: exact computation of the variance $V_n$